chrisa/perl-Template-Async/README.md

 Caveats
 -------

-Error handling is non-existent so far.
-A failure in a remote call, either transport or parsing, will annoy AnyEvent and wedge things.
+Error handling is minimal.
+An exception in a plugin will annoy AnyEvent and wedge things.
 This will be fixed.

 Depending on what else is going on, this library may not play with in a larger AnyEvent environment.
 For example, using this in an